Vilmar’s Antarctic adventure

 On a different note, living here adds a totally different dimension to one’s life.
 Whether it’s dressing, staying hydrated, eating enough, or travelling.
 The other day we had one really clear day so I went to New Zealand’s Scott Base and got great pictures of Mt.
 Erebus and Mt.
 Terror.
 They were named after Scott’s two ships from his first expedition.
 Mt.
 Erebus was venting steam (it is an active volcano) and sits right on our little island.

-People begin to wonder about the rationality of folks that want to come to the coldest, driest, windiest place on earth only to live on an island with an active volcano!
+People begin to wonder about the rationality of folks who want to come to the coldest, driest, windiest place on earth only to live on an island with an active volcano!
 It’s stunningly beautiful, though.

 The weather changes in a flash!
 So when we go anywhere we have to bring all our extreme weather gear with us and radios in case we get stuck in a whiteout.
 Just yesterday, for example, it started out about fifteen degrees Fahrenheit with a light wind.
 Then the temp dropped to zero degrees Fahrenheit and the winds kicked up to fifty to sixty-five kilometers per hour.
 Then it cleared a bit.
 Then it snowed again and has been for twenty-four hours.
 All the changes occurred within a few hours so if a person thought it was going to be a clear day and took off, they would have found themselves in blizzard conditions within thirty minutes.
 Dangerous.
 This continent does not forgive mental lapses.
 It WILL kill you without consideration.
 Much like the peaks in the Western USA or Alaska except that it’s like this twelve months a year.